gji/noise-generator/README.md

 # Noise Generator for Home Assistant

-Noise Generator is a custom integration that synthesizes continuous white, pink, brown, or fully custom noise directly inside Home Assistant.
-Each profile becomes a media source entry that you can browse from the UI or trigger through automations or scripts, giving you a reliable ambient-noise generator without relying on external services.
+Noise Generator is a custom integration that synthesizes continuous background audio entirely inside Home Assistant.
+It started as a colored-noise generator (white, pink, brown, custom) and now also includes tonal alarm-like presets and a fully programmable tonal engine.
+Every profile becomes a Media Source entry, so you can play it from the Media Browser or trigger it via automations.

 > Built by **vibe coding** with ChatGPT-assisted development.